Outpatient Physical Therapy Helps

 Behcet’s disease manifests through multiple conditions that make everyday activities an ongoing challenge.
 Megan has suffered from eye inflammations, mouth and skin ulcers, severe joint pain and digestive ulcers, among other problems.
 At one point, she spent more than two months in the hospital and in a nursing home to receive skin grafts.

 In spite of all these challenges, Megan still has an optimistic attitude, as well as her art, which helps her look beyond her chronic condition for personal joy and satisfaction.
 And she keeps working to feel better.
-Among the many doctors and physical therapists she has seen over the years, she is very happy with the support and treatment she currently receives at Swedish Covenant Hospital with Physical Therapist Varunee “Nicky” Rungsriwong
+Among the many doctors and physical therapists she has seen over the years, she is very happy with the support and treatment she currently receives at Swedish Hospital with her physical therapist

 in particular.
-Together, Nicky and Megan work to help Megan shift away from chronic pain and impairment to an improved quality of life and function with a brighter hope of future health.
+Together, they work to help Megan shift away from chronic pain and impairment to an improved quality of life and function with a brighter hope of future health.

 While not expecting a cure, Megan is grateful that the therapy sessions reduce her pain and make daily tasks less difficult.
 Regardless of how she feels day to day, however, she has never wavered in her dedication to her art.
 “I try to do some art each day,” Megan says, “Some days when I don’t have the strength to do my 3D jewelry art, I will still do 2D drawings, even if just for a short time.”